Steve Graepel worked in partnership with Visit Idaho to create this Travel Tip.

 When to Go

 Eastern Idaho sits at the base of the Tetons.
 Along with those outstanding views comes alpine weather.
 Harsh cold and deep snow are plenty for those seeking winter thrills.
 If summer temperatures are more your thing, plan your visit between May and September.
 Things start to turn cold again once October sets in.
-The best time to cycle and fish the region is probably September.
+The best time to cycle and fish in the region is probably September.

 How to Get There